carbon-language/carbon-lang/docs/design/README.md

 original value is a temporary, or the binding may be a pointer to the original value, like a
 [`const` reference in C++](<https://en.wikipedia.org/wiki/Reference_(C%2B%2B)>).
-Which of these options (copy or move or pointer) is selected must not be observable to the programmer.
+Which of these options (copy, move, or pointer) is selected must not be observable to the programmer.
 For example, Carbon will not allow modifications to the original value when it is through a pointer.
 This choice may also be influenced by the type.
 For example, types that don't support being copied will be passed by pointer instead.